Boardmarked Concrete Herringbone

 Boardmarked concrete (also referred to as board-formed concrete) is a process of concrete pouring within a timber formwork, resulting in a patterned wood grain texture forming on the finished face of the product.
 A popular choice in contemporary architecture due to the variety of rough aesthetics possible, boardmarked concrete is used for external and internal facades on residential and commercial projects.
 Boardmarking can be manufactured ‘in situ’ or prefabricated.

-This image is seamless, meaning it can be tiled repeatedly for use in architectural drawings and 3D models.
-It can be used as a SketchUp texture, Revit material or imported into Photoshop for use in 2D illustrations.
-You can download a high resolution version of this texture and a matching bump map or CAD hatch (compatible with AutoCAD and Revit) using Architextures Create with a Pro Subscription.
+A seamless concrete texture with boardmarked concrete arranged in a herringbone pattern.
+Seamless textures can be tiled repeatedly across a surface without visible seams making them useful for architectural drawings and 3D models.
+This image can be used as a SketchUp texture, Revit material or imported into Photoshop for use in 2D illustrations.
+A high resolution version of this texture is available, as well as CAD hatches and PBR maps with Architextures Pro.